-The Solar Compass will be Canada's first solar road/path.
-It will be located on the campus of Thompson Rivers University in Kamloops, BC.
-For more information contact Dr. Michael Mehta at firstname.lastname@example.org
+The Solar Compass is Canada's first solar road/path.
+It is located on the campus of Thompson Rivers University in Kamloops, BC.
+For more information contact Dr. Michael Mehta at email@example.com

 Tuesday, 15 March 2016